How Exposure to Innovation Closes the Gender Gap in STEM Fields

 Getting Girls Involved in STEM

-Though employment in science, technology, engineering and mathematics (STEM) fields continues to outpace other industries, the percentage of women working in these fields has remained relatively low.
-Reasons for this disparity include gender stereotyping and a lack of female mentorship for young women interested in entering the STEM workforce.
-Educators can help close the gender gap by providing examples of successful women working in STEM to serve as role models.
+Though employment in STEM (science, technology, engineering and mathematics) fields continues to outpace other industries, the percentage of women working in these fields has remained relatively low.
+Reasons for this disparity include gender stereotyping and a lack of women mentors for those interested in entering the STEM workforce.
+Educators can help close the gender gap by highlighting examples of successful women in STEM as role models.

-• Research demonstrating female STEM mentors’ influence on young women, and their role in combating gender stereotyping.
+- Research demonstrating women STEM mentors’ influence on young women, and their role in combating gender stereotyping.